-Students must complete a minimum of 60 units of course work (with at least 24 of these units being completed in residency at USC), as well as additional dissertation units as required.
-All students will take courses in three areas:
+Students must complete a minimum of 60 units of course work (with at least 24 of these units being completed in residency at USC), as well as additional dissertation units (at least 4 units) as required.
+All students will take courses in three areas: a set of required core courses, research courses and elective courses.